 - Place the cubed meat in the same pot and fry 3 minutes per side, until seared.

 - Stir everything and add the salt, cumin, oregano, and paprika.

-- Test, adjust the salt.
+- Taste and adjust the salt.
 Serve hot.

 - Prep Time: 20 minutes

 - Method: Stove cooked

 - Serving Size:

 - Saturated Fat: 1.9 g